Brattleboro, Vermont: Frontier fort

 To defend the Massachusetts Bay Colony against Chief Gray Lock and others during Dummer's War, the Massachusetts General Court voted on December 27, 1723, to build a blockhouse and stockade on the Connecticut River near the site of what would later become known as Brattleboro.
 Lieutenant-governor William Dummer signed the measure, and construction of Fort Dummer began on February 3, 1724.
 It was completed before summer.
 On October 11 of that year, the French attacked the fort and killed some soldiers.
 In 1725, Dummer's War ended.

 By 1728, and in subsequent peaceful periods, the fort served as a trading post for commerce among the colonial settlers and the Indians.
 But violence flared up from time to time throughout the first half of the 18th century.
 In 1744, what became known as King George's War broke out, lasting until 1748.
 During this period a small body of British colonial troops were posted at the fort, but after 1750 this was considered unnecessary.

 Although the area was originally part of the Equivalent Lands, the township became one of the New Hampshire grants, and was chartered (founded) as such on December 26, 1753, by Governor Benning Wentworth.
-It was named Brattleborough, after Colonel William Brattle, Jr. of Boston, a military officer, cleric, slaveholder as well as a principal proprietor.
-Ironically there is no record that Brattle ever visited the locality, and settlement activities remained tentative until after the 1763 Treaty of Paris, when France abandoned their claims to Vermont, part of the region which they had called New France.
+It was named Brattleborough, after Brigadier-General William Brattle, Jr. of Boston, a military officer, cleric, slaveholder as well as a principal proprietor.
+Ironically, there is no record that Brattle ever visited the locality, and settlement activities remained tentative until after the 1763 Treaty of Paris, when France abandoned their claims to Vermont, part of the region which they had called New France.

 Hostilities having ceased, Brattleboro developed quickly in peacetime, and soon was second to no other settlement in the state for business and wealth.
 In 1771, Stephen Greenleaf opened Vermont's first store in the east village, and in 1784, a post office was established.
 A bridge was built across the Connecticut River to Hinsdale, New Hampshire, in 1804.

 In 1834, the Brattleboro Retreat, then called the Vermont Asylum for the Insane, was established through a generous bequest by Anna Marsh of Hinsdale, New Hampshire.
 In 1844, the Brattleboro Hydropathic Establishment was opened by Robert Wesselhoeft; this was the third "water cure" establishment in the country, utilizing waters from a spring near the current downtown fire station.
 Until the water cure closed in 1871, the town was widely known as a curative health resort.

 Other industries began to appear in the town under the initiation of the businessman John Holbrook, who initiated firms like the Brattleboro Typographic Company.
 These businesses initiated a decade of very successful printing industry in the town.